 Below is an overview of the Georgia eviction procedures.

 Georgia landlord-tenant law outlines the process that landlords and property managers must follow when evicting their tenants.
-The following is a basic overview of the Georgia eviction process timeline.
+The following is a basic overview of the Georgia process timeline.

 georgia tenant eviction